+The underwriters and the representatives are collectively referred to as the "underwriters" and the "representatives," respectively.
 The underwriters are offering the shares of common stock subject to their acceptance of the shares from us and subject to prior sale.
-The underwriting agreement provides that the obligations of the underwriters to pay for and accept delivery of the shares of common stock offered by this prospectus supplement are subject to the approval of certain legal matters by their counsel and to other conditions.
-The underwriters are obligated to take and pay for all of the shares of common stock offered by this prospectus supplement if any such shares are taken.
+The underwriting agreement provides that the obligations of the several underwriters to pay for and accept delivery of the shares of common stock offered by this prospectus are subject to the approval of certain legal matters by their counsel and to certain other conditions.
+The underwriters are obligated to take and pay for all of the shares of common stock offered by this prospectus if any such shares are taken.
+However, the underwriters are not required to take or pay for the shares covered by the underwriters' option to purchase additional shares described below.